Upcoming Exhibitions

 Merge hosted the renowned Center Street Studio, in Fall 2021, New England's premier printer and publisher of contemporary prints.
 35 years of printmaking were presented in the Stone gallery and Pass-through.

-Thrilled for the return of Center Street Studio this past summer of 2022, a fascinating show which delved into the group of Center Street Artists' relationship of each artist's printmaking pieces to their primary mediums was met with great enthusiasm.
+Thrilled for the return of Center Street Studio in the summer of 2022, it was a fascinating show which delved into the group of Center Street Artists' relationship of each artist's printmaking pieces to their primary mediums which was met with great enthusiasm.

 Featured CSS Artists: